Abraxas3d/OPV4UPR/hdl_coder_output/README.md

 ## Designs created in Simulink and converted to VHDL with HDL Coder
 ### Transmitter From Even and Odd Bitstreams to I and Q Transmit Ports

-Files for this part of the design are located in the opv_modulator dictory.
+The HDL Coder output files are located in the opv_modulator dictory.

+A Vivado project is located in the opv_modulator_vivado_project directory.